Skip to content

 backtrack(state, choices, res)

-# Retreat: undo the choice, revert to the previous state
+# Backtrack: undo the choice and restore to the previous state

 undo_choice(state, choice)